11 Of The Best Day Trips From Madrid, Spain

 Take the non-stop AVANT bus towards Valladolid from Chamartin station in Madrid, and get off at Segovia Guiomar.
 Then when you’re at Segovia Guiomar, walk to Estación Ave and get on bus 12 non-stop going to “Centro” (city center) and then get off at the stop called Jose Zorilla and walk about 11 minutes to Segovia city center.

-If you want a day trip experience that is a little more hands-free, definitely check out a guided tour.
-Get Your Guide offers this really amazing one that offers a complete full-day trip from Madrid city center, to Segovia, which includes transportation in a deluxe coach bus and a knowledgeable travel guide that is currently 15% off the original price!
+If you want a day trip experience that is a little more hands-free, definitely check out a guided tour from Madrid city center, to Segovia, which includes transportation and access to the Alcazar.

 Maybe you’ve been to Guadalajara, Mexico, but have you been to Guadalajara, Spain?
 The city center of Guadalajara is a cute little town with a mix of old architecture, a history that is well and alive, and people co-living within it.
 There are many beautiful sites within the province, which is really worth a visit on a day trip that you may want to go out exploring and you feel that you’ve seen a lot of the different places on this list of day trips from Madrid.